Valerie Reyes' Ex Charged: 'She Died During Sex & I Stuffed Her Body In A Suitcase'

 Cops got a break when they saw a suspect on camera using Reyes’ ATM card to withdraw $1,000 from her bank account on January 30.
 Surveillance video showed the man, who was wearing a black hooded sweatshirt over his head, park his Honda across the street before approaching the bank.

-Authorities were able to track down the vehicle to a rental car company, and later confirmed that Da Silva had been listed as an authorized driver during the rental period, the complaint said.
+Authorities reportedly traced the vehicle to a rental car company, which allegedly confirmed Da Silva is listed as an authorized driver during the rental period, the complaint said.

-Da Silva is a a dual citizen of Venezuela and Portugal, according to authorities.
-He specifically requested of authorites that they only notify the Portuguese consulate of his charges, but not the Venezuelan embassy.
+Da Silva reportedly holds dual citizen in Venezuela and Portugal.
+He specifically requested authorities notify only the Portuguese consulate of his charges, police said.